Characters: Naruto - Tailed Beasts

-- Horned Humanoid: Has horns due to being the Ten Tailed Beast's host.
+- Horned Humanoid: Has horns due to being the Ten Tailed Beast's host and Kaguya's son.

 - Insistent Terminology: He is positively livid at the implication he created ninjutsu.
 He says that he created ninshu, which is not made for war, unlike ninjutsu.

 - Lineage Comes from the Father: Notably inverted; all the emphasis is on his mother.
 Who his father was or if he even had one is unknown.

 - Messianic Archetype: Defeated the 10-Tails and became the first Shinobi.

 - Missing Dad: He goes into great detail about his mother, but his father is unmentioned.

 - As well as acting like a parent to the Tailed Beasts.
 His kindness is why they think of every human kind to them as similar to him.

 - Neutral No Longer: In chapters 670 and 671, he decides that, given that Madara has taken up the chakra of both of his sons (unknowingly) and most tailed beasts including Shinju (knowingly), he will provide the chakra of the nine tailed beasts to Sasuke and Naruto, the latest reincarnations of his sons.